Why is WSDOT

-A sister project, Eastbound Nalley Valley, is now under construction through summer 2014.
-In that project, crews built a new eastbound viaduct, demolished the original viaduct and are completing all ramp work at the SR 16/Sprague Avenue interchange.
+A sister project, Eastbound Nalley Valley, reached its last major milestone in Aug.
+2014.
+In that project, crews built a new eastbound viaduct, demolished the original viaduct and completed all ramp work at the SR 16/Sprague Avenue interchange.

 This project is part of a series of projects to reduce congestion, improve safety and add HOV lanes in Pierce County.
 Learn more about the Tacoma/Pierce County HOV Program.